 NATIONAL RIMFIRE SPORTER RIFLE MATCH

-The CMP National Rimfire Sporter Rifle Match offers shooters a recreation-oriented competition where they use smallbore sporter rifles (plinking and small game rifles) commonly owned by almost all gun enthusiasts.
-This is a unique match where all you need is a rifle and ammo.
-You fire with standard sporter-type rimfire rifles that can weigh no more than 7 ½ pounds.
+The Rimfire Match offers shooters a recreation-oriented competition where they use smallbore sporter rifles (plinking and small game rifles) commonly owned by almost all gun enthusiasts.
+This is a unique match where all that’s needed to compete is a rifle and ammo.
+Participants must fire with standard sporter-type rimfire rifles that weigh no more than 7 ½ pounds.

 INFORMATION LINKS

-The Rimfire Sporter course of fire is challenging; new shooters can successfully complete it while experienced shooters find it uniquely challenging.
-Shooters begin at 50 yards with a sighting or practice series and then shoot ten shots for record slow-fire in the prone position, followed by two five-shot rapid-fire series.
-This is followed by ten shots slow fire and two five-shot rapid-fire series in the sitting or kneeling position.
-Targets are then placed at the 25-yard line where shooters conclude with ten shots slow fire and two five-shot rapid-fire series in the standing position.
+The Rimfire Sporter course of fire is challenging.
+New competitors are able to successfully complete it while the more experienced find it uniquely challenging.
+Participants begin at 50 yards with a sighting or practice series and then shoot 10 shots for record slow-fire in the prone position, followed by two, five-shot rapid-fire series.
+This is followed by 10 shots slow fire and two, five-shot rapid-fire series in the sitting or kneeling position.
+Targets are then placed at the 25-yard line where competitors conclude with 10 shots slow fire and two, five-shot rapid-fire series in the standing position.

 Competitors must supply their own good quality, safe ammunition for this match.
 Competitors will need a total of 60 rounds to fire the Rimfire Sporter Match plus any sighters or range alibis.